Code-Institute-Submissions/milestone-project-61/TESTING.md

 ## Bugs Unfixed

 - The conditional logic statements in the [arcGIS.js](assets/js/arcGIS.js) file the work sufficiently and return no errors.
-However, their high cyclomatic complexity number of the conditional logic statemnts in the [arcGIS.js](assets/js/arcGIS.js) file remains high.
+However, their high cyclomatic complexity number of 17 remains high.
 This bug will be fixed by refactoring the statements.